Here’s Where You Can Catch the Remaining World Cup Games Live Across Australia

 Alright, folks.
-We’re into the spicy portion of the World Cup.
-The quarter-finals are here, and they are set to be damn entertaining.
-If you’re keen to catch Croatia v Brazil, Netherlands v Argentina, Morocco v Portugal and England v France from a public setting across Australia, here are some options for you.
+The World Cup semi-finals and the Grand Final are almost here, and they are set to be damn entertaining.
+If you’re keen to catch the semis and the grand final from a public setting in Australia, here are some options for you.

 You can find a full breakdown of the World Cup schedule here.
-But Croatia v Brazil will kick off first at 2:00 am AEDT on December 10, 2022, followed by Netherlands v Argentina at 6:00 am.
-Morocco v Portugal kicks off at 2:00 am AEDT on December 11, and England v France is at 6:00 am.
+But Argentina v Croatia will kick off on Wednesday, December 14 at 6:00 am AEDT, followed by Morocco v France on Thursday, December 15 at 6:00 am AEDT.

 If you’d like to get amongst the action with other Socceroos fans, here are some venues showing World Cup games.

-Note: This article has been updated to reflect screenings of the World Cup semis and grand final.